 The Tax Bracket Opportunity

-Why the seven years between retirement and RMDs are the most valuable in this plan.
+Why the twelve-year window from retirement to RMDs is the most valuable in this plan.

 2026 federal marginal brackets for married filing jointly — target the 22 / 24% band before SS & RMDs.